 - Expenses associated with transcripts, and trial exhibits

-Your lawyer will deposit advances on fees and costs into a special bank account called a trust account.
+Your lawyer will deposit advances on fees and costs into a trust account.
 A trust account is an account that an attorney or law firm uses to deposit and hold clients’ funds.
 Attorneys must maintain specific records and these records are available to the client for examination.

 Before hiring an attorney, they may estimate the total costs for your type of lawsuit.
 If the costs exceed the initial deposit while the case is still in progress, your attorney may charge an additional fee.
-However, personal injury lawyers often cover the extra expenses as they come and then deduct them from the settlement or award at the end.
-The attorney typically refunds any unused cost deposit to the client when the case is concluded.
+However, personal injury lawyers often cover the extra expenses and deduct them from the settlement or award.
+The attorney typically refunds any unused cost deposit to the client when the case concludes.

 In a car accident case, medical expenses often mount up quickly.
-A medical lien is a guarantee to a lienholder, such as medical providers, health insurance companies, and other agencies to recover medical costs associated with a personal injury, usually from a car accident.
+A medical lien guarantees a lienholder, such as medical providers, health insurance companies, and other agencies, to recover medical costs associated with a personal injury, usually from a car accident.

-When the lawsuit ends, before distributing funds, the attorney usually prepares a settlement disbursement sheet.
-This document will list the total amount of the settlement or jury verdict at the top and will account for the various deductions, including the attorney’s fee, costs, medical bills, and lien amounts to subtract from the gross funds.
+When the lawsuit ends, the attorney usually prepares a settlement disbursement sheet before distributing funds.
+This document will list the total amount of the settlement or jury verdict at the top.
+It will account for the various deductions, including the attorney’s fee, costs, medical bills, and lien amounts to subtract from the gross funds.
 The bottom of the settlement disbursement sheet will list your net proceeds.

 Distribution of the funds